SS J. Pierpont Morgan

 The J. Pierpont Morgan, named after legendary banking titan J. P. Morgan, was a 601 ft American steel-hulled, propeller-driven Great Lakes freighter that was a product of the Chicago Shipbuilding Company of Chicago, Illinois.
-The Morgan hauled bulk cargoes such as iron ore, coal, grain and occasionally limestone across the Great Lakes of Canada and North America.
+The Morgan hauled bulk cargoes such as iron ore, coal, grain and occasionally limestone across the Great Lakes of North America.
 She served her whole career without any major incidents.
 She was the first of three identical sister ships, these were the Henry H. Rogers and the Norman B. Ream.

 Queen of the Lakes

 The J. Pierpont Morgan was the Queen of the Lakes, when launched – i.e. the longest ship on the Great Lakes.
 She was Queen of the Lakes from April 12, 1906, to August 18, 1906.
 According to Mark L. Thompson, author of Queen of the Lakes, she was the first of the "600-footers", a series of dozens of lake freighters built to her design.
 Thompson wrote that "the design of the Morgan represented a plateau of perfection in the endless evolution of the bulk freighter."

 According to Thompson, prior to the construction of the J. Pierpont Morgan, vessel design re-use rarely extended for than three or four sister ships.
 But, he wrote, between 56 and 76 vessels were built to her design.